 - Must privately own a residence in Cyprus and which must be declared as ‘permanent residence’.
 The property’s market value must be at least €500,000 (excluding V.A.T.) on the date of application.
 There is no need to reside in Cyprus either before the filing of the application or after obtaining the citizenship.
 If the property has been purchased up to three years prior to the application, it will count towards the required investment.

-The applicant, prior to his/her naturalization as a Cypriot citizen must hold a residence permit in Cyprus.
-If the applicant does not already hold a residence permit, he/she may apply for an immigration permit on the basis of Regulation 6(2) of the Aliens and Immigration Law, simultaneously with the application for naturalization.
-If the application for acquiring an immigration permit is made solely for purposes of acquiring the Cypriot citizenship, in accordance with the provisions of this Programme, there are no other conditions than those stated in both Part A and Part B of this Programme.
+The applicant, prior to his/her naturalization as a Cypriot citizen must hold avalid Schengen visa and a residence permit in Cyprus for a period of at least six months and have not had a Citizenship application denied by any other European country.
 It is noted that all of the above also apply for the adult members of the family of the investor, who will apply for naturalization.
 In case the application for naturalization is rejected for any reason, the immigration permit, obtained in accordance with the provisions of this Decision, will be canceled immediately.

 B. Investment/financial criteria